 The outside portion of a central air conditioning system, known as the outdoor unit or condenser unit, houses both the condenser and the compressor, as well as a system fan, electrical connections and other accessories.
 Most of the components are made from aluminum, copper, plastics and other materials that are not prone to corrosion or damage from moisture, and the electrical connections are sealed, allowing the system to run properly even in heavy rain.

-Only during heavy flooding, when the condenser is partially or completely submerged, should you shut the system off, which can be done using the breakers in your main electrical panel.
-If the system is submerged for a significant period of time, have it inspected by an HVAC professional before tuning it back on.
+Only during heavy flooding, when the condenser is partially or completely submerged, should you shut the air conditioning system off, which can be done using the breakers in your main electrical panel.
+If the system is submerged for a significant period of time, have it inspected by an air conditioning contractor before tuning it back on.

 Should the Condenser be Covered?